emipa606/PawnRules/README.md

 # Compatibility

-This mod is not compatible with my other mod https://steamcommunity.com/sharedfiles/filedetails/?id=1547017052]Animal Food Restrictions as this mod has a much more robust restriction system.
+This mod is not compatible with my other mod [Animal Food Restrictions](https://steamcommunity.com/sharedfiles/filedetails/?id=1547017052) as this mod has a much more robust restriction system.

 # Other languages